See description lower on this page.

-This subscription/service is intended for high-performance investors and traders who build “watch lists” and attempt to time their purchases so they coincide with the commencement of a significant advance.
+This subscription/service is intended for investors and traders who build “watch lists” and who want to time their purchases so they coincide with the commencement of a significant advance.
 These investors and traders want access to frequent fresh lists of “setup” situations.
 They use our alerts to create lists of stocks that appear to be ready or nearly ready for a price surge.
 They then monitor the stocks on the “watch list” while they wait for a “trigger” event (buy signal).
 The “trigger” could be a higher high on increased volume in a certain context (a “bounce off of support, a penetrated resistance, a follow-through advance after a Bollinger band squeeze and upper band penetration, or some other event that suggests a significant move is under way).

-The image at the right is an example of what a list looks like, except that the image has been reduced in size to show more of the list.
+The image displayed here is an example of what a list looks like, except that the image has been reduced in size to show more of the list.
 We put a label identifying the alert that was triggered to the left of each stock and then sort the list by the magnitude of the surge in volume.
 At one time we sorted by the type of alert (as pictured in the above sample).
 We have changed that.
 Now the stocks are ranked according to the magnitude of the surge in volume occurring the day the alert is triggered.
 We do that because, as a general rule, the greater the volume surge, the more reliable the alert.
 Accordingly, those with the biggest volume surge are ranked higher regardless of the kind of alert that has been triggered.
 The list in the image was generated on a quiet day when there were very few alerts and more down alerts than up alerts.
 Nevertheless, the large database enabled us to identify a number of stocks giving a bullish alert.
 We also show the price, the percentage change in volume, and the RSI for each stock on the day of the alert.

 For subscribers, we compile lists of stocks that satisfy each of the alert conditions described in the “Explanations” section of the “Stock Alerts” page.
 There are actually 11 alerts generated by these six systems.
 They include six “up” alerts and five “down” alerts.
 The descriptions are too lengthy to place here.
 The following link will take you to a new page with descriptions.
 When you close the page, you will return here.
 To review the list of alerts, go to Alerts in StockAlerts